 - Ambiguously Gay: Marrybell is pretty damn affectionate towards Oldrin.
 Sometimes it stretches to areas that... must be seen to be believed (see Les Yay on the YMMV page).

 - Arranged Marriage: There is one between Leonhart and Marika.
-Though, they are actually in love.
+That said, they are actually in love with each other.

-- Dark and Troubled Past: Orpheus suffers through one; Princess Marrybel also suffers through another.
+- Dark and Troubled Past: Orpheus suffers through one; Princess Marrybell also suffers through another.

 - Gambit Pileup: Everyone attached to the Geass cult.

-- Knight Templar Parents: By the bulk.
+- Knight Templar Parent: By the bulk.
 VV is shown to be one too.

 - The Empire: Britannia, self-righteously so.